zcxy-opt/Anonymous_ICLR2026/README.md

-This repository is the official implementation of [Beyond Greedy: Towards Optimal Deep Classification Trees]
+This repository provides the official implementation of [*Beyond Greedy: Towards Optimal Deep Classification Trees*]

 The main loop operates as follows:
  - Find the midpoint and evaluate it to obtain the upper bound.